Half a million people expected to attend St Patrick's Day parade in Dublin

 “Return is the key word that people feel when they come to Ireland, the sense is that you’re returning somewhere,” he added.

-The actor was born on St Patrick’s Day and celebrated his 74th birthday by blowing out the candles on a large green cake.
+Mr Duffy was born on St Patrick’s Day and celebrated his 74th birthday by blowing out the candles on a large green cake.

-St Patrick’s Festival CEO Richard Tierney said there would also be 50,000 guests attending Festival Quarter for a day of traditional Irish music, “ceol agus craic”.
+St Patrick’s Festival CEO Richard Tierney said there would be 50,000 guests attending Festival Quarter for a day of traditional Irish music, “ceol agus craic”.